 - Understanding and developing the customer need for data in that area, and how to implement it.

-Ordnance Survey International – together with partners ConsultingWhere and Norwegian firm Geodata – initially mapped the current state of the existing operational processes within the land and sea divisions.
+OS together with international partners ConsultingWhere and Norwegian firm Geodata – initially mapped the current state of the existing operational processes within the land and sea divisions.

-They then developed a future state for the organisation through a series of interviews and questionnaires with 22 internal and external stakeholders to identify the requirements of the mapping authority, with a focus on the areas of Norway’s ‘near shore’ environment which are notoriously difficult to survey and navigate.
+We then developed a future state for the organisation through a series of interviews and questionnaires with 22 internal and external stakeholders to identify the requirements of the mapping authority, with a focus on the areas of Norway’s ‘near shore’ environment, which are notoriously difficult to survey and navigate.

 - Improving stakeholder engagement.